WebexCC-SA/LAB-2310/docs/Excercise1.md

 - First, ensure that the agent is ready and make a call from your cell phone.

 - When the call is presented to the agent, do not accept it.
 Let the call ring for 12 seconds until it goes to a "no answer" state.
+Hangup to disconnect the call.

       ![Nav](./assets/2310_Excercise1_3_1.png){ width="500" }

 - Next, make another call.
 This time, when the call is presented to the agent, reject the call.
+Disconnect call from your cell phone.

       ![Nav](./assets/2310_Excercise1_3_2.png){ width="600" }